chili-publish/studio-ui/README.md

 This repository can be used as an example of integrating the studio-sdk within your own project, or the application itself can also be integrated within your own projects.

 > For the time being, we don't have a framework for external contributions on this repository yet.
 We made our source available but it's not the intent to accept external pull requests or issues yet.
-If you founf a bug, please contact your CS representative using the known canals.
+If you found a bug, please contact your CS representative using the known canals.

 ## Integration guide